 - Fill in all required passenger information online.

-All airlines now gather Advance Passenger Information (API) under strict security rules.
+All airlines now gather Advance Passenger Information (API).
 You will be required to fill in information such as your full passport details.
 Make sure you do it ahead of time instead of at the last minute so that you avoid stressful situations.

 At the airport, you must present the same identity documents that you used when checking in online.